 There are many types of malware with each having its specific goal and technique.

-Trojan is aimed to steal or damage data through the creation of another door on the infected computers.
+- Trojans – Trojans steal or damage data through the creation of another door on the infected computers.

-Aimed to collect users’ data by masquerading as a legitimate entity.
+- Phishing – Collect users’ data by masquerading as a legitimate entity.

 - MITM (Man in the Middle) Attack – Aimed to manipulate impersonate each endpoint and manipulate them.